Interesting facts about Chios that you didn’t know

 Chios island is crescent or kidney-shaped, 50 km or 31 mi long from north to south, and 29 km or 18 mi at its widest, Covering an area of 842.289 km2 or 325.210 sq mi.

-The terrain is mountainous and arid with a ridge of mountains running the length of the island.
-The two largest of these mountains, are Pellinaio Mountain (1,297 m or 4,255 ft) and Epos (1,188 m or 3,898 ft).
+The terrain is mountainous and arid, with a ridge of mountains running the island’s length.
+The two most prominent mountains are Pellinaio Mountain (1,297 m or 4,255 ft) and Epos (1,188 m or 3,898 ft).
 Both mountains are situated in the north of the island.

-The center of the island is divided between east and west by a range of smaller peaks, known as Provatas.
+The island’s center is divided east and west by a range of smaller peaks known as Provatas.

 How to pronounce Chios

 Chios is usually pronounced as Khios by non-Greek speakers.
-However, in Greek we say Hios.
+However, in Greek, we say Hios.
 Chios is known as Ophioússa and Pityoussa in antiquity.
-During the later Middle Ages, the island was ruled by a number of non-Greek powers, and Chios was known as Scio among the Genoese, Chio for the Italian, and Sakız for the Ottomans.
+During the later Middle Ages, the island was ruled by several non-Greek powers, and Chios was known as Scio among the Genoese, Chio for the Italians, and Sakız for the Ottomans.
 There is an interesting legend about the name and the Chios island history.

 Facts about Chios: Watercourse